Stara Zagora: Transport

 The city's geographical location makes connections with the rest of the country well developed.
-Stara Zagora is a major railway junction, through which pass the railway lines Sofia-Plovdiv-Burgas and railway line 4 Ruse-Podkova (project for extension through the Makaza pass to Alexandroupolis on the Aegean Sea)/Svilengrad.
+Stara Zagora is a major railway junction, through which pass the railway lines Sofia-Stara Zagora-Burgas and railway line 4 Ruse-Podkova (project for extension through the Makaza pass to Alexandroupolis on the Aegean Sea)/Svilengrad.

 Stara Zagora Airport is located in the Kolyo Ganchev district and has a long runway suitable for large aircraft, but has not been operational since the early 1990s.

 Pan-European corridors VIII and IX, out of a total of five, cross the territory of the country.
 Since 2007, the Trakia motorway runs a few kilometres south of the town.
 Bus links connect Stara Zagora with other major cities in Bulgaria.

 The trolleybus system is consisted of 4 routes, all being important for the urban transportation network in Stara Zagora.
-It first opened on November 1987 and has a stock of 28 trolleybuses.
+It first opened in November 1987 and has a stock of 28 trolleybuses.
 The other important factor for the transportation is the bus system, consisting of 34 bus lines.

 Education

-The foundations of higher education in Stara Zagora were laid on October 30, 1974.
-Today in the western part of the city is located the Trakia University, established in 1995.
+The foundations of higher education in Stara Zagora were laid on 30 October 1974.
+Trakia University, established in 1995, is located in the western part of the city.
 Its structure includes the Faculty of Medicine, the Faculty of Veterinary Medicine, the Faculty of Economics, the Faculty of Pedagogy and the Faculty of Agriculture.